 Andre Costantini, Tamron

 Andre has been a professional photographer for over 20 years.
 His photographs focus on mood, gesture and simplicity.
-His clients include the American Repertory Theatre, Constellation Center and Discovery Channel.
-He has taught workshops all over the United States on film making and photography.
+Some of his clients include the American Repertory Theatre, Tippet Rise, The Discovery Channel and Epix.
+He has taught workshops all over the United States on filmmaking and photography.

 Erica Robinson, Tamron